pixijs/pixi-react/.github/CONTRIBUTING.md

 ### Testing Your Change

-You can test your change by using the automated tests packaged with React Pixi.
+You can test your change by using the automated tests packaged with PixiJS React.
 You can run these tests by running `npm test` from the command line, either from the project root to test all packages or from within an individual package to test only that package.
 If you fix a bug please add a test that will catch that bug if it ever happens again.
 This prevents regressions from sneaking in.